deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 [Parallel Computing with Dask Course](https://www.datacamp.com/statement-of-accomplishment/course/2c005dbb8743cd4210165c2326863f2dddc5ded7)

-### Coursera: Machine Learning Stanford University
+### Coursera: Machine Learning by Stanford University
 ![Coursera progress](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/coursera_progress.png)
-Did not do a lot of Coursera yet, am planning on finishing it within 7 days from now.
+Did not do a lot of Coursera yet, am planning on finishing it within 7 days from now (29-10-2018).

 ## Jargon
-Jargon used in the opschaler project.
+Used jargon for Opschaler is used below.
 * Dwelling: a unique house.
 * Smartmeter data: electricity and gas meter data.
 * gasPower: amount of gas being used at a given time.